joemoose/psiops/docs/index.md

 Characters advance when they act according to their role.
 For instance, a CRUSADER advances if they behaved ethically during their mission.
 You can choose a new role between missions if you feel you’ve reached natural closure for your role.

-**When your character advances**, choose one of the following rewards after the mission is complete and you've returned to base:
+**After your character advances** and you return to base, choose one of the following rewards:

 - a new trait
 - +1D6 maximum HP